ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 18. Fixed the duration of upcasted shadowblade (higher level casts should now last until long rest, just like the level 1 cast).
 19. Nerfed Ego Whip.
 It now debilitates your target but does not make them completely incapable of fighting back.
 20. Nerfed Pillar of Confidence.
 It now only affects 3 targets, and provides a bonus action + reaction, not an action.
 21. Updated the Random Loot Mode (REL).
+The new # of randomized items is only 1,233 - more careful thought was put into avoiding things that are frustrating or game-breaking if randomized.

 ## Listonomicon v4.2.1
 Save safe?
 Yes.